dnnsmnstrr/alfred-btt/README.md

 This workflow uses the scripting interface of BetterTouchTool to allow searching and running named triggers or actions within BTT.

 To get the list of named triggers, it uses the get_triggers function, which is available starting at version 4.034 of BTT.

+Make sure to allow external scripting in the BTT settings under "Scripting BTT" and configure the workflow with your shared secret if you have it set.
 ```

 ### Tips